Khuwaja Sohail Mansoor

-Khuwaja Sohail Mansoor (خواجہ سہیل منصور; born 2 February 1960) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from 2008 to May 2018.
+Khuwaja Sohail Mansoor (خواجہ سہیل منصور; born 2 February 1960) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to May 2018.

 Early life

-He was born on 2nd February 1960.
+He was born on 2 February 1960.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-240 (Karachi-II) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-240 (Karachi-II) in the 2008 Pakistani general election.
 He received 67,799 votes and defeated Abdullah Boloch, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-240 (Karachi-II) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-240 (Karachi-II) in the 2013 Pakistani general election.
 He received 87,805 votes and defeated Naz Baloch.